 Robinhood — Building a waitlist of 1M+ people with a referral priority program

-Part of this success was the fact that Robinhood had a million users waiting to use its service before it even launched.
+Part of Robinhood’s success was the fact that it had 1M users waiting to use its service before it even launched.

-At the core of Robinhood’s extreme growth — besides the central value prop, free trades, which we discuss in the next section — was its referral priority program.
+At the core of Robinhood’s extreme growth — besides the central value prop, free trades, which we discuss in a later section — was its referral priority program.

 A referral priority program, when properly set up, can spark a much higher than usual amount of sharing.

-It works like this: you join Robinhood’s waitlist.
-Like in any other line, you start off at the end.
-But you’re offered a deal — invite a friend to join the waitlist behind you, and you will move up in line a few spots.
+It worked like this: you joined Robinhood’s waitlist.
+Like in any other line, you started off at the end.
+But you were offered a deal — invite a friend to join the waitlist behind you, and you will move up in line a few spots.

-The more people you refer, the faster you move up.
+The more people users referred, the faster they moved up.

 Allowing users to “cut” by referring other users was an innovative idea, and it worked.